CodeFreezr/gobyes/README.md

 # gobyes
-Collect a couple of gobyes (Go By Examples) repositories to analyse and streamline.
+Collect a couple of gobyes (Go By Examples) repositories to learn, analyse and streamline.

 Here are the links to the original repos: